Patent Portfolio : How To Reinvent

 - Fringe Patents.

 They are the core and salient patents for any business.
-They are also called Product-Protecting Patents or Competition Covering Patents.
+Also, named as Product-Protecting Patents or Competition Covering Patents.
 They have the maximum potential to generate value using multiple strategies, such as licensing out, cross-licensing, litigation, etc. Other than revenue, patents can carry strategic benefits, such as a strong contribution to a company brand’s reputation or position in the marketplace.
 If a company’s competitors are making moves, a robust patent portfolio helps them maintain a competitive edge.

 These patents broadly benefit companies in: